Remarks on groups of bundle automorphisms over the Riemann sphere: Parabolic structures and moduli space models on

-The case $\Sigma = \CC\PP^{1}$ is rather special, as not only $n \geq 3$ necessarily, but also not every admissible set of weights for a fixed (necessarily negative) degree determines a nonempty moduli space.
-In \cite{Bis98,Bel01,Bis02}, I. Biswas and P. Belkale proved independently that, for every admissible degree, the set of weights admitting nonempty moduli spaces is an explicit convex polytope in the space of all admissible weights.
-Generically, the admissible weights are complete (i.e., don't have multiplicities), and hence the flags on each fiber can be parametrized by the complete flag manifold $\cF_{r}$, and moreover, every semistable parabolic bundle is stable, so that $\cN^{s}_{\cW} = \cN^{ss}_{\cW}$ is compact \cite{BH95}.
+The case $\Sigma = \CC\PP^{1}$ is rather special, as not only $n \geq 3$ necessarily, but also not every admissible set of weights for a fixed (necessarily negative) degree determines nonempty moduli spaces.
+Jeffrey \cite{Jef94} provided a moment map construction of all moduli spaces of stable parabolic bundles for a given degree and rank, exhibiting the convex polytope nature of the space of admissible weights yielding nonempty moduli spaces.
+In \cite{Bis98,Bel01,Bis02}, Biswas and Belkale provided independently an explicit description of such a weight polytope.
+Generically, the admissible weights are complete (i.e., don't have multiplicities), and hence the flags on each fiber can be parametrized by the complete flag manifold $\cF_{r}$, and moreover, every semi-stable parabolic bundle is stable, so that the corresponding moduli space is compact \cite{BH95}.
 Let us fix once and for all a choice of such $\cW$.
-For notational simplicity, we will denote the moduli space simply by $\cN$.
+We will denote by $\cM$ (resp. $\cL$) the moduli space of stable parabolic Higgs bundles of parabolic degree 0 (resp. logarithmic connections) with respect to $\cW$, and by $\cN\subset\cM$ the corresponding moduli space of stable parabolic bundles.